-We use a few-shot training strategy in all experiments where the number of shots are set to 16 which are randomly sampled for each class.
+\textbf{Implementation Details} We use a few-shot training strategy in all experiments at 16 shots which are randomly sampled for each class.
 We apply prompt tuning on a pre-trained ViT-B/16 CLIP model where $d_{l}=512$, $d_{v}=768$ and $d_{vl}=512$.
 For MaPLe, we set prompt depth $J$ to 9 and the language and vision prompt lengths to 2.
 All models are trained for 5 epochs with a batch-size of 4 and a learning rate of 0.0035 via SGD optimizer on a single NVIDIA A100 GPU.
 We report base and novel class accuracies and their harmonic mean (HM) averaged over 3 runs.
 We initialize the language prompts of the first layer $P_{0}$ with the pre-trained CLIP word embeddings of the template `\txt{a photo of a $<$category$>$}', while for the subsequent layers they are randomly initialized from a normal distribution.
 For training MaPLe on all 1000 classes of ImageNet as a source model, prompt depth $J$ is set to 3 and the model trained for 2 epochs with learning rate of 0.0026.
 Hyper-parameters for deep language prompting, deep vision prompting, and independent V-L prompting are detailed in Appendix \ref{appendix:iml_details}.
-The corresponding hyper-parameters are fixed across all datasets.
+The hyper-parameters are fixed across all datasets.